 And that was the end of my first chaperoning experience at the school.

 At this school, Grace met new "friends," some of whom proclaimed they were atheists.
-She had never been exposed to such a thing first-hand.
-She was intrigued, curious and had questions.
-She thought it was kind of cool.
-Made her feel kind of smart to go against what she had been exposed to for most of her life, I imagine.
+She had never been exposed to this type of thinking first-hand.
+I imagine she was intrigued, curious, and had questions.
+It piqued her interest enough that she asked me about it – did I know anyone?
+She seemed to think it was kind of cool and made her feel kind of smart to go against what she had been exposed to for most of her life, I imagine.

 Moving forward to semester report card time in the fall, Grace's grades consistently slid from September to October.
 I had one unfruitful meeting with Grace’s math teacher who mostly used the time to complain about her workload.
 She had to ask her mother to help grade her papers every night.
 She said she was the most loved teacher in the school.
 She said the school put ridiculous demands on the teachers and she wasn't going to keep doing it.